JK police arrests two persons responsible for Sunday grenade attack | Law-Order

 It further came out that these two accused had committed the terrorist act on the directions of active terrorists in the Kashmir valley, they said.

+Inspector General of Police (Kashmir) Vijay Kumar congratulated the Srinagar police for cracking the case quickly and professionally.
+He said that the whole terror module behind the heinous crime against the civilians will be smashed.

-The plan was to attack the parked security vehicle but as the grenade was thrown from a moving two-wheeler, the target was missed and the grenade exploded in an adjacent crowded area where many road-side vendors and buyers were present.
+The accused had planned to attack the parked security vehicle but as the grenade was thrown from a moving two-wheeler, the target was missed and the grenade exploded in an adjacent crowded area where many road-side vendors and buyers were present, the officials said.

 This act of grenade throwing created terror, panic and anguish among the masses in whole of Srinagar city.